prominence-eosc/docs/factories.md

 Currently there are the following types of job factories:
 * parameteric sweep: a set of jobs is created by substituting a range of values into a template

 When a workflow using job factory is submitted to PROMINENCE individual jobs will automatically be created.
+The job names will be of the form `<workflow name>/<job name>/<id>` where `<id>` is an integer.

 **Note:** Not all jobs will be created immediately as there is a limit to the number of idle jobs that can exist for any individual workflow.
 The remaining jobs will be created as the idle jobs start running.
 {: .notice--info}

-When listing jobs, the job names will be of the form `<workflow name>/<job name>/<id>` where `<id>` is an integer.

 ## Parametric sweep
-A et of jobs is created by substituting a range of values into a template job.
+A set of jobs is created by substituting a range of values into a template job.
 Substitutions can be made in the command to be executed or the values obtained using environment variables.
 Here's an example fragment which would need to be included in a workflow description:
 ```json
 "factory": {
   "type": "parametricSweep",